dataiku/dss-plugin-visual-snowparkml/README.md

 - Must have a Snowflake connection.
 Plugin recipe Input + Output tables should be in the same Snowflake connection
 - The Snowflake role used must either own the schema where the Input + Output tables live, or have the CREATE MODEL privilege on it
 - Python 3.9 available on the instance
-- (Strongly recommended) Snowpark-optimized Snowflake warehouse available for model training.
+- Snowpark-optimized Snowflake warehouse available for model training.
 Multi-cluster warehouse will allow for parallelized hyperparameter tuning

 # Setup
 ## Build the plugin code environment